184th Paratroopers Regiment "Nembo": History

-In May 1944, the division was transferred from Sardinia to southern Italy, where it joined the Italian Co-belligerent Army's Italian Liberation Corps.
-On 22 May 1944, the 184th Infantry Regiment "Nembo" entered combat against the Germans, followed on 31 May by the rest of the division.
-On 8-9 July 1944, the regiment distinguished itself during the Battle of Ancona at Filottrano.
-For this the 184th Infantry Regiment "Nembo" was awarded War Cross of Military Valor, which was affixed to the regiment's flag.
-After having suffered heavy losses fighting on the allied side in the Italian campaign the division's remnants were used to form the Combat Group "Folgore" on 24 September 1944.
-On 30 September 1944, the 184th Infantry Regiment "Nembo" and its sister regiment the 183rd Infantry Regiment "Nembo" merged to form the Paratroopers Regiment "Nembo", which continued to serve on the allied side for the rest of the war.
+On 6 May 1944, the regiment embarked in Cagliari and was shipped to Naples, where the Nembo division joined the Italian Co-belligerent Army's Italian Liberation Corps.
+On 18 May 1944, the 184th Infantry Regiment "Nembo" entered combat against the Germans on the Adriatic side of the Italian Front.
+On 31 May 1944, by the rest of the Nembo division joined the fight against the Germans.
+On 8–9 July 1944, the regiment distinguished itself during the Battle of Ancona at Filottrano.
+For this the 184th Infantry Regiment "Nembo" was awarded the War Cross of Military Valor, which was affixed to the regiment's flag.
+In late August 1944, after having suffered heavy losses, the Nembo division's remnants were taken out of the front and sent to Campania, where the division's remnants were used to form the Combat Group "Folgore" on 24 September 1944.
+On 30 September 1944, the battalions of the 184th Infantry Regiment "Nembo" were disbanded and their personnel used to form the II Battalion of the newly formed Paratroopers Regiment "Nembo", while the personnel of the disbanded battalions of the 183rd Infantry Regiment "Nembo" were used to form the new regiment's I Battalion.
+The new regiment, whose staff consisted of personnel drawn from both regiments, received the flag of the 183rd Infantry Regiment "Nembo", while the flag of the 184th Infantry Regiment "Nembo" was transferred to the Regional Command Campania for safekeeping.
+The Paratroopers Regiment "Nembo" continued to serve on the allied side for the rest of the war.

 Reactivation

+On 1 October 1963, the Italian Army formed the Paratroopers Brigade Headquarters in Pisa, with the personnel of the 1st Organization and Services Company and Paratroopers Signal Platoon of the 1st Paratroopers Tactical Group that had been formed on 1 July 1958.
+On 20 January 1964, the Paratroopers Brigade Headquarters moved from Pisa to Livorno.
+On 1 October 1975, as part of the 1975 Italian Army reforms, the headquarters was renamed Paratroopers Command and Signal Unit "Folgore".
+On 1 January 1994, the Paratroopers Engineer Company "Folgore" in Lucca joint the unit, which was consequently renamed Command and Tactical Supports Unit "Folgore".
+On 2 February 2002, the Paratroopers Engineer Company "Folgore" was disbanded and its personnel transferred to the 8th Paratroopers Sappers Battalion.

 On 1 October 2022, the name, flag and traditions of the 184th Infantry Regiment "Nembo" were assigned to the Command and Tactical Supports Unit "Folgore" of the Paratroopers Brigade "Folgore".
-On the same day the unit was renamed 184th Paratroopers Command and Tactical Supports Unit "Nembo".
+On the same day, the unit was renamed 184th Paratroopers Command and Tactical Supports Unit "Nembo".